BladedElm04/BladedElm04/README.md

 ##

-- 🌱 I’m currently learning Back-end technologies
+- 🌱 I’m a FullStack Web Developer
 - 📫 How to reach me: joaogui1905@hotmail.com
 - 😄 Pronouns: He/him